10 Unique Things to Do in Hoi An on Your Next Trip!

 - 8 Fun Things to Do In Nha Trang, Vietnam

 For those who read my blog, you know that my favorite way to explore any new city is by walking, walking and walking.
-Because cars aren’t allowed to drive in the historic Old Town, the area is prime for exploring on foot.
+Because cars aren’t allowed to drive in the Ancient Town, the area is prime for exploring on foot.

 This is one of the top things to do in Hoi An.
-And sure, it was touristy, but I loved marveling at the old buildings, snapping photos of the postcard-perfect alleyways and popping into all of the little shops.
-I spent an entire afternoon just wandering around alone, sampling street snacks and stealthily shopping for birthday presents for my sister – and had a thoroughly enjoyable time.
+And sure, it is very touristy, but I always love marveling at the old buildings, snapping photos of the postcard-perfect alleyways, sampling street snacks and popping into all of the little shops – you honestly never know what gems you’ll stumble upon in Hoi An’s historic center.
+The people-watching is pretty great too!

 2. Ride a bicycle to temples, rice paddies and the beach

-While the main road heading to An Bang Beach from Hoi An is busy, and not quite as atmospheric as I would have liked, it’s mellow compared to the streets of Ho Chi Minh City.
+I highly suggest biking from the Ancient Town to An Bang Beach if you’ve got the time.
+While the main road heading to An Bang Beach from Hoi An is busy and not quite as atmospheric as I would have liked, it’s relatively straightforward.
 There’s literally a bike lane, so for anyone who’s nervous, you’ll be just fine!
 You can also veer off the main road onto little dirt paths and bike around the rice paddies, which is pretty cool.

 3. Take a dip at An Bang Beach

-After biking around for a couple of hours, we landed at An Bang Beach (another one of the top Hoi An attractions) and met up with our mom.
+After biking around for a couple of hours, An Bang Beach (another one of the top Hoi An attractions) was a sight for sore eyes.
 We were super ready to take a dip and drink a beer so we took a walk to the northern end of the beach and just kind of plopped ourselves down on some lounge chairs.

 What can I say, the place had beer and we were thirsty.
 Plus, the lounge chairs were free with the purchase of a drink or food.
 What’s not to love?